Beltim

 Biography

-Beltim is a musical project initiated by the multi-instrumentalist Marc-Albéric Lestage whose first album, entitled L'échappée belle, was released in November 2008.
+Beltim is a musical project initiated by the multi-instrumentalist Marc-Albéric Lestage whose first album, entitled L'échappée belle, has been released in november 2008.

 Beltim was born from a simple idea : to work on small snapshots that emphasize the melodies, without being afraid to use shortcuts.
 To ignore styles and trends, under cover of an intuitive orchestration...